“Wisdom begins in wonder.”

 - The current program will also start the process of creating community and will allow participants to form relationships with other participants that intend to live in the eco village.

 Please note: Anyone who would like to apply to be a resident of Bruns Eco Village must complete the Village Development Program.
-Without completing the program you will not be eligible to enter into a lease with Bruns Eco Village or become a member of the co-op.
+Without completing the program you will not be eligible to enter the pathway to becoming a resident or become a member of the co-op.

 18. Is the Village Development Program only for future residents of the Eco village?